Shoyaib-Hossain/elk_stack/README.md

 Complete ELK Stack Logging Infrastructure

-The Docker Compose file you shared works together with your Filebeat and Logstash configurations to create a comprehensive log collection, processing, and visualization system.
+The Docker Compose file I shared works together with Ir Filebeat and Logstash configurations to create a comprehensive log collection, processing, and visualization system.
 Here's how all the pieces fit together:
 Data Flow Architecture
 1. Data Collection (Filebeat)
-o	Deploys with access to host logs (/var/log:/var/log:ro) o	Collects Docker container logs (/var/lib/docker/containers:/var/lib/docker/containers:ro) o	Uses the configuration you shared first to define what logs to collect o	Ships logs to Logstash at port 5044
+o	Deploys with access to host logs (/var/log:/var/log:ro) o	Collects Docker container logs (/var/lib/docker/containers:/var/lib/docker/containers:ro) o	Uses the configuration I shared first to define what logs to collect o	Ships logs to Logstash at port 5044

-2. Processing Layer (Logstash) o	Receives logs from Filebeat on port 5044 o	Processes logs using the pipeline configuration you shared second o	Parses timestamps, adds metadata, and structures logs o	Authenticates to Elasticsearch using the logstash_internal user
+2. Processing Layer (Logstash) o	Receives logs from Filebeat on port 5044 o	Processes logs using the pipeline configuration I shared second o	Parses timestamps, adds metadata, and structures logs o	Authenticates to Elasticsearch using the logstash_internal user